The overview

 -Provide a more secure and updated Christian-based pre-school that maintains current enrollment figures and meets/exceeds safety and accreditation standards.

 The church offices will remain in the LEC.
-The original plans included moving them to another building but the updated LEC plans keep the offices in the LEC securely locked away from the preschool functions.
+The original plans included moving them to another building, but the updated LEC plans keep the offices in the LEC securely locked away from the preschool functions.

-Sports programs, including community pickleball and youth basketball, will continue although they may be interrupted sometimes by construction in the LEC.
+Sports programs, including community pickleball and youth basketball, will continue, although they may be interrupted sometimes by construction in the LEC.

 All decisions about the future of buildings and plans must be approved by church member votes and are overseen by the Church Council.

-PCC spends about $200,000 a year air conditioning the (now) unused sanctuary, plus paying for insurance, fire and security protection and other maintenance.
+PCC spends about $200,000 a year on air conditioning the (now) unused sanctuary, plus paying for insurance, fire and security protection and other maintenance.

-The Church Council and Discernment Committee estimates it will take +/- 3 years to:
+The Church Council and Discernment Committee estimates it will take +/- 3 years (2028?) to:

-1-close the sale of the second parcel and get the money in hand that will pay for the bulk of the next construction
+1- Close the sale of the second parcel and get the money in hand that will pay for the bulk of the next construction

-2-engage with a consultant who will guide church visioning on church priorities that shape the decisions on what a new worship center should include
+2-Engage with a consultant who will guide church visioning on church priorities that shape the decisions on what a new worship center should include

-3-solicit design proposals and gather bids
+3-Solicit design proposals and gather bids

-4- raise whatever funds would be necessary to fund the new building (we will have about $6.5 million on hand after the second parcel sale, but that would not likely be enough to pay for a new worship center that is 12,000-15,000 sq ft (just to use ballpark figures.)
+4- Raise whatever funds would be necessary to fund the new building (we will have about $6.5 million on hand after the second parcel sale, but that would not likely be enough to pay for a new worship center that is 12,000-15,000 sq ft, just to use ballpark figures.

-5- award a construction contract
+5- Award a construction contract

-6-construct the new building and move in
+6-Construct the new building and move in